zephyrproject-rtos/action-first-interaction/README.md

   with:
     repo-token: ${{ secrets.GITHUB_TOKEN }}
     issue-message: '# Message with markdown.\nThis is the message that will be displayed on users' first issue.'
-    pr-message: 'Message that will be displayed on users' first pr.
+    pr-opened-message: 'Message that will be displayed on users' first PR.
 Look, a `code block` for markdown.'
+    pr-merged-message: 'Message that will be displayed on users' first merged PR.'
 ```

 # License